 The main focus of this paper is to introduce a method for calculating the linear convolution, circular convolution and deconvolution with the help of Vedic algorithms that is easy to learn and perform.
-The execution time and area of the proposed method for convolution using vedic multiplication algorithm is compared with that of convolution with the simple multiplication is less.
-From the simulated results
+The execution time and area of the proposed method for convolution using Vedic multiplication algorithm with Wallace adder.